bbc/nghq/README.md

 Debugging output is disabled by default.

 To install the software, use `make install`.
-To change where **nghq** will be installed, use the `PREFIX` variable as below:
+To change where **nghq** will be installed, use the `prefix` configuration parameter as below:

-    $ ./configure PREFIX=/home/roadrunner/nghq-target
+    $ ./configure --prefix=/home/roadrunner/nghq-target
     $ make install

 ### Running the examples